amanzour/CDP/README.md

 # CDP
-creates CDP for RNAseq and PAR-CLIP for evaluating targets again.
+creates CDP for RNAseq and PAR-CLIP for evaluating mRNA target differential expression.
+This project is under construction.